JetBrains/kotlin/docs/fir/pcla.md

 The basic idea is that all non-trivial calls inside PCLA lambda
 - use *shared CS*: adding their new variables there and constraints related to both *outer CS* and their own variables
-- should not be completed during lambda body resolution, thus should be postponed
+- are not being fully completed during lambda body resolution, thus should be postponed

 After that, the whole *shared CS* is added to the CS of the *main candidate*, the resulting CS should be resolved as usual, and after that at completion results writing phase all type variables are replaced with their result types.